navcoin/navcoin-org/content/roadmap/zeroct-phase1.zh.md

 externalUrl: https://github.com/NAVCoin/navcoin-core/pull/412
 ---

-This is the first Phase of implementing ZeroCT and contains the Zercoin accumulator implementation.
+This is the first Phase of implementing ZeroCT and contains the Zerocoin accumulator implementation.
 It uses denominated accumulators and Confidential Transactions are not yet implemented.